Women's suffrage: Pakistan

-Pakistan was part of British Raj until 1947, when it became independent.
+The provinces that now constitute Pakistan were a part of northwest British India until 1947, when the partition of India occurred.
 Women received full suffrage in 1947.
 Muslim women leaders from all classes actively supported the Pakistan movement in the mid-1940s.
 Their movement was led by wives and other relatives of leading politicians.
 Women were sometimes organized into large-scale public demonstrations.

-In November 1988, Benazir Bhutto became the first Muslim woman to be elected as Prime Minister of a Muslim country.
+In November 1988, Benazir Bhutto became the first Muslim woman to be elected as prime minister of a Muslim country.

 Philippines

 The Philippines was one of the first countries in Asia to grant women the right to vote.

+The women's movement organized in the early 20th-century in organizations such as the Asociacion Feminista Filipina (1904) the Society for the Advancement of Women (SAW) and the Asociaction Feminist Ilonga, who campaigned for women's suffrage and other rights for gender equality.

 Suffrage for Filipinas was achieved following an all-female, special plebiscite held on April 30, 1937.
 447,725 – some ninety percent – voted in favour of women's suffrage against 44,307 who voted no. In compliance with the 1935 Constitution, the National Assembly passed a law which extended the right of suffrage to women, which remains to this day.

+Qatar

+Qatar formally introduced women's suffrage in 1997.